 About the Data: Nielsen’s data on advertising trust is from its “Trust in Advertising: Nielsen Global Survey, 3Q 2011.”
 Data regarding connected device owners is from its “Mobile Connected Device Report, Q3 2011.”

-Topics: Analytics & Automated, Brand Metrics, Media & Entertainment, Men, Mobile Phone, Online, Online & Mobile, Paid Search, Personalization, Retail & E-Commerce, Social Media, Spot, Technology, Telecom, Television, Women
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Media & Entertainment, Men, Mobile Phone, Online, Online & Mobile, Paid Search, Personalization, Retail & E-Commerce, Social Media, Spot, Technology, Telecom, Television, Women

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.